-- We ensure that all CYP have equal opportunities. - All our CYP are encouraged to join in a large range of extra-curricular activities. - We ensure that our school environment is adjusted and adapted to meet the specific needs of any individual CYP.

-• Where needed the SEND team will support extra-curricular and subject based activities, trips an residentials by providing relevant guidance, support staff and risk assessments where required.
+- We ensure that all children have equality of opportunity - All our children are encouraged to join in a large range of extra-curricular activities. - We ensure that our school environment is adjusted and adapted to meet the specific needs of any individual children. - Where needed the SEND team will support extra-curricular and subject based activities, trips and residentials by providing relevant guidance, support staff and risk assessments where required.

-HOW DO WE SUPPORT THE EMOTIONAL AND SOCIAL DEVELOPMENT OF OUR CYP WITH SEND?
+HOW DO WE PROMOTE THE PERSONAL AND SOCIAL DEVELOPMENT OF STUDENTS WITH SEND?

-The wellbeing of all our CYP is paramount.
+The wellbeing of all our children is paramount.

-- Our SENDCo is the designated safeguard lead and works very closely with the other designated safeguard leads in school to ensure that all CYP are well supported in their wellbeing. - Our PSHE curriculum supports the needs of all CYP including those with SEND. - For those CYP with particular social and emotional needs, targeted intervention groups are made available. - Our Anti-Bullying policy outlines the school's approach to all instances of bullying.
-All CYP are taught about bullying and how to prevent it. - Clear and consistent behaviour policy application promotes positive behaviour and is used across school, and also promoted during assembly time. - For CYPs with particular social needs we provide support at breaks and lunchtimes to ensure they have a place where they can relax and be social.
+- Our SEND team works very closely with the safeguarding leads in school to ensure that all children are well supported in their wellbeing. - Our PSHE curriculum supports the needs of all children including those with SEND. - For those children with particular social and emotional needs, targeted intervention groups are made available. - Our Anti-Bullying policy outlines the school's approach to all instances of bullying.
+All children are taught about bullying and how to prevent it. - Clear and consistent behaviour policy application promotes positive behaviour and is used across school, and also promoted during assembly time. - For children with particular social needs we provide support at breaks and lunchtimes to ensure they have a place where they can relax and be social.